DOWNLOAD AN ORDER FORM to order this brochure (and/or other brochures and merchandise)

 - Must be of a style suited to your build and the location of the piercing.
 Rings are best for some areas, straight or curved bars for others, and specialty jewelry—such as a nostril screw or labret stud—for specific placements.

 Of the numerous materials available, few have been proven appropriate for wear in fresh body piercings.
-Some metal alloys (mixtures) have been approved based on medical usage (often as medical implants) and have specific designations that represent a precise standard for the alloy and its quality as determined by the American Society for Testing and Materials (now International) Standard (ASTM) and/or the International Organization for Standardization (ISO).
+Some metal alloys (mixtures) have been approved based on medical usage (often as medical implants) and have specific designations that represent a precise standard for the alloy and its quality as determined by as determined by the American Society for Testing and Materials International (ASTM) and/or the International Organization for Standardization (ISO).
 Other materials, such as gold and obsidian (natural glass) have a long history of use in piercings dating back hundreds—and sometimes thousands—of years.

 The material worn in a healing piercing: